| advancing towards

 and the teaching standards should be enhanced.”

-the poor academic standard of their students.
+The reason behind the poor quality of educationthe poor academic standard of their students.
 The

 students are school with poor or average grades;